patlim1/samotsvety.org/.secret/moore-v-harper/index.md

 [DRAFT] Report on Moore v.
 Harper and the future of US democracy
 ================================================================

 Warning: The author, Greg Justice, is an [excellent forecaster](https://samotsvety.org/track-record/), not a lawyer.
 This post should not be interpreted as legal advice.
+This writeup is still in progress, and the author is looking for a good venue to publish it in.

 ### Introduction